bitpoke/stack/docs/gke.md

     terraform apply -var-file="cluster.tfvars"

 Now that the cluster is up and running, you'll need to install helm tiller.
-For that, stack offers some bash scripts that are located under the `demo` directory `[https://github.com/presslabs/stack/tree/master/demo](https://github.com/presslabs/stack/tree/master/demo)`.
+For that, stack offers some bash scripts that are located under the [demo](https://github.com/presslabs/stack/tree/master/demo) directory.

-`[01-install-helm.sh](http://01-install-helm.sh/)` creates a `tiller` service account, it binds the `cluster-admin` role to it and is initializing the tiller.
+[01-install-helm.sh](https://github.com/presslabs/stack/blob/master/demo/01-install-helm.sh) creates a `tiller` service account, it binds the `cluster-admin` role to it and is initializing the tiller.

     kubectl --namespace kube-system create sa tiller
     kubectl create clusterrolebinding tiller \